pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 In EJS, the `<%-` tag outputs the unescaped value of the object into the template (in contrast to the most commonly used `<%=`).

-Also, make sure to not leave any space between the opening and closing `div` tag, otherwise, React will complain about the blank space.
+Make sure that you don't leave any space between the opening and closing `div` tag, otherwise, React will complain about the blank space.

-Finally, we have to modify the `start` script from `package.json`.
-Let's organize it in this way:
+Finally, we have to modify the `start` script from `package.json` to generate the server bundle every time the server is started.
+Let's organize our scripts in this way:
 ```javascript
 ...
 "scripts": {